← Back to Blog

 The result is a more realistic distribution that matches human panel responses.
 It captures the full spectrum: enthusiasm, indifference, skepticism, and rejection.

-The results show approximately 90% of human test-retest reliability.
 For context, human panels don't perfectly agree with themselves when retested.
-Synthetic panels come close to that already-imperfect human benchmark.
+Synthetic panels achieve roughly 90% of that already-imperfect human benchmark.
+That's a high bar.

 FLR shines in specific use cases: